zrebec/exchange/README.md

 - Server errors
 - No response received from the server

+## TODO

+[x] Saving to DB separately in setDataToCache
+[ ] Saving to local cache for setDataToCache and also for getDataFromCache (becuase sometimes happened that we have record in DB (older after restart server)) but not saved into local cache.
+This is fixed by added line in function setDataToCache but it wants one common function for setting data to local cache

 ## Contribution

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.